m4r35n357/ODE-Playground/README.md

 ## NEWS: OpenGL display

-There is now an OpenGL executable built for each TSM model, and also a separate n-body OpenGL program.
+There is now an OpenGL executable built for each TSM model, and also separate n-body and black hole OpenGL programs.
 Once you have built the project, use one of these two yad UI scripts, or read the docs below to drive directly from the shell:
 ```
+./ode-playground
 ./nbody-playground
-./ode-playground
+./blackhole-playground
 ```
+The n-body and black hole programs will most probably not be documented here, so the yad UI effectively _is_ the documentation.

 ## NEWS: Default compiler (c99)